 As reported previously, in March 2015 the International Office of Migration (IOM), in partnership with Save the Children (SC), awarded a tender to the Dullah Omar Institute to study the profile of unaccompanied migrant children crossing international borders and identify their protection needs in four African countries.
 The remaining field work, namely a study of Zimbabwe, was conducted in 2016, and the draft country reports, duly finalised.
 The plight of migrant children is to remain a focal area for the CRP in the future.

-While a comparative analysis of the countries in the study was not an objective of this research, the country reports foreground common elements, such as the legislative and policy frameworks, both at the domestic and international levels, and their gaps.

-Moreover, the research findings in general focus on the challenges unaccompanied migrant children face in relation to documentation, trafficking and smuggling, shelter, food and clothing, health, education, violence, detention, family tracing, reunification and resettlement.
+While a comparative analysis among the countries of the study was not an objective of the study, the respective country reports underscore common elements such as the legislative and policy frameworks both at the domestic and international levels and their gaps.
+Moreover the research findings in general focus on the challenges faced by unaccompanied migrant children in relation to documentation, trafficking and smuggling, shelter, food and clothing, health, education, violence, detention, family tracing, reunification and resettlement.